OliverJ20/330mobile/README.md

 There are two solutions:
 	cross-drawer-master
 	Glados

-	cross-drawer-master is where the final version of the application is storred.
+cross-drawer-master is where the final version of the application is stored.
-	Glados is where the attempt to intergrate cloud has been done.
+Glados is where the attempt to integrate cloud has been done.
 The database however it is not populated